jonnor/machinehearing/europython2019/README.md

 But if you're doing a simple task, like commands: yes/no up,down, one, two, three, four, five
 - you can limit your vocabulary to say maybe under a hundred classes or something, then it gets much more realistic to apply a kind of speech-unaware model like this.

+### Q.

 Thanks for an interesting presentation.
 I was just wondering from the thesis, it looks like you applied this model to a microprocessor.
 Can you tell a little bit about the framework you use where you transfer it from a Python?

+### A.

 Yes, so we use the vendor provided library from ST microelectronics for the STM32 and it's called X-CUBE-AI.
 You'll find links in the Github.
-It's a proprietary solution, only works on that microcontroller, but it's it's very: simple you throw in the Keras model, it will give you a C model out.
+It's a proprietary solution, only works on that microcontroller, but it's very simple: you throw in the Keras model, it will give you a C model out.
 And they have code examples about the pre-processing (yeah with some bugs, but it does work).
 And the firmware code for thesis is also in the Github repository, not just the model, so you can basically download that and and start going.

+### Outro

 Yeah, do join me here if you want to talk more about some specific thing about audio classification.
 I will also be around later.
 Thank you.

 Thank you, Jon Nordby
 [Applause]

 ## Speed
 6700 words.
 45 minutes.
 150 words per minute.